-- Based on the CFC phase-out experience, the Government of China is proposing to implement the HCFC phase-out in the PU foam sector through a national-level sector approach in order to deliver technical and financial assistance to foam enterprises in a timely and efficient manner.
+- 41. Based on the CFC phase-out experience, the Government of China is proposing to implement the HCFC phase-out in the PU foam sector through a national-level sector approach in order to deliver technical and financial assistance to foam enterprises in a timely and efficient manner.
 In order to ensure compliance with the 2013 and 2015 control measures, the Foam Sector Plan will focus on converting the larger HCFC-141b consuming enterprises.
 Lessons learned from the conversion of these enterprises would serve as demonstration cases that will be disseminated to the SMEs.
 Assistance would also be provided to foam systems houses to develop ODS-free technology.
 Priority is given to alternative foam blowing agents with low global warming potential (GWP).
-Private-public partnership schemes will be created to foster and promote the overall HCFC phase-out programme, particularly in SMEs. - 64.
-For each foam sub-sector, phase-out activities are prioritized according to the viability of the selected alternatives; the technical, financial and management capacity of the enterprises in the sub-sector concerned; and the availability of cost-effective options.
-Based on these criteria, the following three subsectors were selected to be addressed under the Foam Sector Plan: - (a) Refrigerator and freezer sub-sector, with a total estimated consumption of 381.1 ODP tonnes (3,465.0 mt) used by 40 enterprises with a production output of 55 million units.
+Private-public partnership schemes will be created to foster and promote the overall HCFC phase-out programme, particularly in SMEs.
+For each foam sub-sector, phase-out activities are prioritized according to the viability of the selected alternatives; the technical, financial and management capacity of the enterprises in the sub-sector concerned; and the availability of cost-effective options. - 42.
+Based on the above criteria and on a comparative analysis of alternative technologies in the different foam subsectors, it was concluded that under phase I of the Foam Sector Plan priority should be given to the following three subsectors: - (a) Refrigerator and freezer sub-sector, with a total estimated consumption of 381.1 ODP tonnes (3,465.0 mt) used by 40 enterprises with a production output of 55 million units.
 China has the largest refrigerator and freezer production in the world and in 2008 this industry grew by 25 per cent.
 HCFC-141b will be replaced by hydrocarbon-based technology; - (b) Refrigerated trucks and reefers, with a total estimated consumption of 749.7 ODP tonnes (6,815 mt) used by 50 enterprises with a production output of 110,000 refrigerated vehicles in 2008.
 HCFC-141b will be replaced by cyclopentane technology; - (c) Small electrical appliances (i.e., electric water heaters, disinfecting cabinets, stew pots), with a total estimated consumption of 266.9 ODP tonnes (2,426.0 mt) used by 50 enterprises with an annual production output of 200,000 units by the larger enterprises.
-HCFC-141b will be replaced by hydrocarbon-based pre-blended polyols for SMEs and water-blown technology for applications where PU foam is used as a filling material; - (d) Other sub-sector, with a total estimated consumption of 217.7 ODP tonnes (1,979.0 mt) used by several SMEs, with low profits and scattered distribution throughout the country. - 65.
-In addition, large enterprises in the solar water heater sub-sector, where conversion to hydrocarbon technology is financially viable, will also be considered at this stage of the Foam Sector Plan.
+HCFC-141b will be replaced by hydrocarbon-based pre-blended polyols for SMEs and water-blown technology for applications where PU foam is used as a filling material; - (d) Other sub-sector, with a total estimated consumption of 217.7 ODP tonnes (1,979.0 mt) used by several SMEs, with low profits and scattered distribution throughout the country.

+43. In addition, large enterprises in the solar water heater sub-sector, where conversion to hydrocarbon technology is financially viable, will also be considered at this stage of the Foam Sector Plan (Table 3).
 The remaining sub-sectors are to be addressed after 2015.